Code Access Security for ClickOnce Applications

 By default, a ClickOnce application receives Full Trust permissions when it is installed or run on a client computer.
 Although there may be cases in which Full Trust permissions are actually necessary, granting Full Trust permissions usually is not a good idea for two important reasons:

 An application that has Full Trust permissions has unrestricted access to resources such as the file system and the registry.
 This potentially allows your application (and the end user's system) to be exploited by malicious code.

-When an application requires Full Trust permissions, the end user may be prompted to grant permissions to the application.
+When an application requires Full Trust permissions, the end user will be prompted to grant permissions to the application.
 This means that the application does not truly provide a ClickOnce experience, and the prompt can potentially be confusing to less experienced users.

 When installing an application from removable media such as a CD-ROM, the user is not prompted.
 In addition, a network administrator can configure network policy so that users are not prompted when they install an application from a trusted source.
 For more information, see Trusted Application Deployment Overview.